 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America and regulations of the Securities and Exchange Commission.
 Accordingly, they do not include all the information and footnotes required by U.S. generally accepted accounting principles for complete financial statements.
 These statements include the accounts and operations of the Company and its subsidiary corporations under which its Kansas locations are operated.
 Fifty-one percent of the stock of each of the subsidiary corporations is owned by a resident of Kansas and the Company owns the remainder of the stock of each subsidiary corporation.
-Each resident-owner of the stock of these entities has entered into a buy-sell agreement with each corporation providing, among other things, that transfer of the state.
-The Company) or any event that disqualifies the resident-owner from owning the shares under applicable laws and regulations of the state.
-The Company has entered into a master agreement with each separate subsidiary corporation that permits the operation of the restaurants and leases to each corporation the Company s property and facilities.
-Each corporation pays all of its operating expenses and obligations, and the Company retains, as consideration for the operating arrangements and the lease of property and facilities, all the net profits, as defined, if any, from its operations.
-The Company has determined that the foregoing ownership structure will cause these separate corporations to be treated as variable interest entities in which the Company has a controlling financial interest for the purpose of Financial Accounting Standards Board (FASB) Interpretation 46 (R), Consolidation of Variable Interest Entities.
+Each resident-owner of the stock of these entities has entered into a buy-sell agreement with each corporation providing, among other things, that transfer of the shares is restricted and that the shareholder must sell his shares to the corporation upon certain events, including termination of employment (if employed by the Company) or any event that disqualifies the resident-owner from owning the shares under applicable laws and regulations of the state.
+The Company has entered into a master agreement with each separate subsidiary corporation that permits the operation of the restaurants and leases to each corporation for the operating arrangements and the lease of property and facilities, all the net profits, as defined, if any, from its operations.
+The Company has determined that the foregoing ownership structure will cause these separate corporations to be treated as variable interest entities in which the Company has a controlling financial interest for the purpose of Financial Accounting Standards Board (FASB) Interpretation 46(R), Consolidation of Variable Interest Entities.
 As such, the corporations are consolidated with the Company s financial statements and the Company s financial statements do not reflect a minority ownership in those separate corporations.
+Also included in the Company s consolidated financial statements are other wholly-owned subsidiaries.
 All references to the Company in these notes to the condensed consolidated financial statements relate to the consolidated entity.

-In the opinion of management, all adjustments, consisting of normal recurring adjustments, which are necessary for a fair statement of its financial position as of March 25, 2008 and the results of operations for the interim periods ended March 25, 2008 and March 27, 2007 have been included.
+In the opinion of management, all adjustments, consisting of normal recurring adjustments, which are necessary for a fair statement of its financial position as of June 24, 2008 and the results of operations for the interim periods ended June 24, 2008 and June 26, 2007 have been included.